oroinc/documentation/user_guide/activities/activities_overview.rst

 For such cases, OroCRM provides an in-built functionality that enables you to leave different notes on entity records.

+.. note:: See a short demo on `how to add notes <https://www.orocrm.com/media-library/add-notes-orocrm>`_, or keep reading guidance below.

 |

 .. image:: ../img/activities/activities_notes.png